openai/gym/docs/classic_control/cartpole.md

 ### Version History

-* v1: maximum episode length increased from 200 to 500 steps, reward threshold increased from 195 to 475.
+* v1: Maximum episode length increased from 200 to 500 steps, reward threshold increased from 195 to 475.
 * v0: Initial versions release (1.0.0)